Adding personal data identifiers using Data Fusion

 As you can see, two unique Customer IDs have been found in two volumes and in one S3 bucket.
 Any matches in database tables will also be identified.

-You must have added at least one database server to Cloud Compliance before you can add data fusion sources.
+You must have added at least one database server to Cloud Data Sense before you can add data fusion sources.

-In the Scan Configuration page, click Manage Data Fusion in the database where the source data resides.
+In the Configuration page, click Manage Data Fusion in the database where the source data resides.

 Click Add Data Fusion source on the next page.